 Once an ACL starts to tear, there is nothing stopping it.
 So a partial ACL tear virtually always ends up as a complete tear.

-Remember, most ACL tears in dogs are not due to trauma, but to deterioration and an angle at the top of the skin bone that is too steep.
+Remember, most ACL tears in dogs are not due to trauma, but to deterioration and an angle at the top of the shin bone that is too steep.

 Since we do not know how to stop the wear and tear or change the angle, surgery is needed to fix the problem.